ksehic/LassoBench/README.md

 The ambient space bounds are defined between [-1, 1].

-LassoBench comes with two classes SyntheticBenchmark and RealBenchmark.
-While RealBenchmark is based on real-world applications found in medicine and finance, SyntheticBenchmark covers synthetic well-defined conditions.
+LassoBench comes with two classes `SyntheticBenchmark` and `RealBenchmark`.
+While `RealBenchmark` is based on real-world applications found in medicine and finance, `SyntheticBenchmark` covers synthetic well-defined conditions.
+Each benchmark comes with `.evaluate` that is used to evaluate the objective function, `.test` that provides the post-processing metrics MSPE and the F-score and the argument `mf_opt` to define the multi-source framework that is evaluated via `.fidelity_evaluate`.

-The results are compared with the baselines LassoCV, AdaptiveLassoCV (to be implemented soon) and Sparse-HO.
+The results are compared with the baselines LassoCV (`.run_LASSOCV`), AdaptiveLassoCV (to be implemented soon) and Sparse-HO (`.run_sparseho`).

+In `hesbo_example.py` and `alebo_example.py`, we demostrate how to use `LassoBench` with well-known HPO algorithms for high-dimensional problems.

 Please refer to the reference for more details.

     .
     ├── ...